Background pattern

 • Increased transaminases (a type of liver enzyme).

-• Cardiac block (which can cause abnormal heartbeats, dizziness, fatigue, or fainting).
+• Heart block (which can cause abnormal heartbeats, dizziness, fatigue, or fainting).

-• Worsening of arterial circulation, if you already have some degree of circulatory insufficiency.
+• Worsening of your arterial circulation, if you already have some degree of circulatory failure.

-• Numbness and spasms in the fingers of the hands, followed by heat and pain (Raynaud's phenomenon).
+• Numbness and spasms in the fingers, followed by heat and pain (Raynaud's phenomenon).

-• Lack of breathing and/or inflammation of the ankles, if you also have heart failure.
+• Shortness of breath and/or swelling of the ankles, if you also have heart failure.

 • Dizziness, especially when standing up.